elimu-ai/.github/profile/README.md

 **Mission**

-- Our mission is to build innovative learning software that empovers out-of-school children to _teach themselves_ basic reading📖, writing✍🏽 and math🔢 **within 6 months**.
+- Our mission is to build innovative learning software that empowers out-of-school children to _teach themselves_ basic reading📖, writing✍🏽 and math🔢 **within 6 months**.

 **Free and Open Source Software (FOSS)**